Glen R. Cuccinello

 Glen is a counsel in the Financial Services Regulatory practice in New York.

-Additionally, Glen counsels financial institutions on matters involving securities-related activities by banking organizations, regulatory issues affecting financing transactions (including margin regulations, reserve requirements, anti-money laundering requirements and anti-tying requirements), affiliate transaction restrictions under Sections 23A/23B and Regulation W, fiduciary and custody activities, and insolvencies of depository institutions and securities intermediaries.
-He also advises on the regulatory aspects of mergers and acquisitions.
+Additionally, Glen counsels financial institutions on matters involving securities-related activities by banking organizations, regulatory issues affecting financing transactions (including margin regulations, anti-money laundering requirements, anti-tying requirements and other regulatory matters), affiliate transaction restrictions under Sections 23A/23B and Regulation W, fiduciary and custody activities, and insolvencies of depository institutions and securities intermediaries (including the impact of UCC Article 8).

 Bars and Courts